talisman4/2D-PcG-bodies-cell-image-analysis-HGP-Syndrome/Readme.txt

 In the subdirectory CSV it will create csv files containing: the number of the PcG bodies, and the area of any PcG body and all the necessary information to compute the proximity of any PcG body to nuclear periphery;
 It will create the graphs related to the above measures.
+Runtime of the f11 and f16 analysis functions on an Intel I7, 4.0 GHz, with 16 GB RAM was 91 seconds.